9/11 Timeline: How the September 11 attacks unfolded

 9:59 a.m. - The South Tower collapses in 10 seconds after burning for 56 minutes.
 More than 800 people in and around the building are killed.

 10:03 a.m. - United Airlines Flight 93 crashes near Shanksville, Pennsylvania after passengers and crew storm the cockpit.
-Forty people on board, excluding the hijackers, perish.
+Forty passengers and crew on board perish.

 10:15 a.m. - The Pentagon's outer ring collapses.